open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 **The suite is red, and the failures are the point.** Out of 40 scenarios: **17 pass, 12 fail, 11 are skipped** because a capability is not declared.
 Identical in both modes.

-(`go test` prints 28 PASS lines.
-Eleven of those are the skipped scenarios -- the Go subtest passes while godog skips the scenario -- so 28 is the subtest count, not the conformance result.)
-Ten of the twelve fail for a reason the suite cannot currently express — see
+Ten of the twelve fail for a reason the suite cannot currently express — see "Variant" below — so this is not a list of twelve provider bugs.

-"Variant" below — so this is not a list of twelve provider bugs.
+`go test` prints 28 PASS lines, and that number is misleading: eleven of them are the skipped scenarios, where godog skips the scenario and the Go subtest passes anyway.
+28 is the subtest count, not the conformance result.
+Reading it as one is exactly the vacuous pass the capability gating exists to prevent.

 Two things keep it a draft: